druid-io/tranquility/README.md

 This project is a friend of Druid.
 For discussion, feel free to use the normal Druid channels: http://druid.io/community.html

-## Finagle
+## Direct API

-For general purposes, you'll likely end up using the Finagle API.
+If you want to write a program that sends data to Druid, you'll likely end up using the direct Finagle-based API.
+(The other alternative is the Storm API, described in the next section.)

 You can set up and use a Finagle Service like this:

 ```scala
 val indexService = "druid:overlord" // Your overlord's service name.